shaspitz/op-devnet/README.md

 ## TODO: Explain container design and role of L2 coordinator to prevent race conditions

 ## TODO: Experiement with non-default deploy-config settings

+## TODO: can improve execution time if you cache l1 genesis state in volume

+## TODO: go through example deploy config json and see if anything else is breaking